 4).
 Divide and Conquer

-These tips can’t guarantee that you’ll shoot straight to the top of the search results, but they can absolutely help you to achieve higher ranking and greater visibility.
-To learn more about creating your best chance to sell, check out How to Sell Tough Listings or contact RealtyHive.
+These tips can’t guarantee that you’ll shoot straight to the top of the search results, but they can help you to achieve higher ranking and greater visibility.
+To learn more about creating your best chance to sell, check out How to Sell Tough Listings or contact RealtyHive to find out how they can help you create your best chance to sell.